micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 "Blessed _shall_ you _be_ in the city, and blessed _shall_ you _be_ in the country.

 ###### 4
-"Blessed _shall be_ the [^a]fruit of your body, the produce of your ground and the increase of your herds, the increase of your cattle and the offspring of your flocks.
+"Blessed _shall be_ the fruit of your body, the produce of your ground and the increase of your herds, the increase of your cattle and the offspring of your flocks.

 ###### 5
 "Blessed _shall be_ your basket and your kneading bowl.